 Kaiser Permanente has implemented a system called HealthConnect that shares data across all of their facilities and makes it easier to use electronic health records (EHRs).
 A McKinsey report on big data healthcare states that “The integrated system has improved outcomes in cardiovascular disease and achieved an estimated $1 billion in savings from reduced office visits and lab tests.”

 Besides, deep learning technology is now becoming increasingly utilized by companies across sectors.
 By leveraging predictive analytics software businesses are able to ensure success based on the analysis of past behaviors.
-Predictive design takes the guesswork out of the strategy equation and allows companies to respond dynamically to any situation observed across multiple channels.
+The predictive design takes the guesswork out of the strategy equation and allows companies to respond dynamically to any situation observed across multiple channels.